smidge84/datasciencecoursera/Dev_Data_Prods/slidify/Regression Tree Illustrator/index.md

 The app provides the user with a simple set of options on the left, which predictors to include in the model, and shows various results and outputs in tabs on the right.
 These outputs include:
 * Text summary statistics & confusion matrix
-* Graphical display of the regression tree model used for prediction
+* Graphical display of the regression tree model used for prediction (see note)
 * A 2 variable plot of the testing data, highlighting which records were predicted correctly and those which were not.
 * A 2 variable plot of the whole data set.
 This is useful for visual data exploration and an aid for predictor selection.

+Note: The plot of the classification tree had to be removed because shinyapps.io does not support the use of the `rattle` package.
+It produced an error with the `RGtk2` package during app deployment.

 --- .class #id5